 (1) The members of the Foundation shall be such persons, whether natural persons or bodies corporate or unincorporate, as qualify for membership under this rule and apply to the Council for membership.

-(2) The qualification for membership is the making of a gift or gifts to the Board or to the Foundation amounting in value to not less than $4 000 in a period of 5 years.
+(2) The qualification for membership is the making of a gift or gifts to the Board or to the Foundation amounting in value to not less than —

+(a) $5 000 in a period of 5 years; or

+(b) $4 000 in a period of 5 years that ended before the commencement of the Art Gallery of Western Australia Foundation Amendment Rules 2018 rule 3.

 (3) A gift may be in cash or kind and the value of a gift in kind shall be determined for the purposes of this rule and rule 4 by the Board.

 (4) A person or body that undertakes in a form approved by the Board to make a gift over a period not exceeding 5 years shall be deemed for the purposes of this rule and rule 4 to have made that gift in full so long as the undertaking is complied with.